dvdvideo1234/TrackAssemblyTool/readme.md

    pieces, whatever desired field value is matched by the pattern given.
 The pattern is a standard Lua one, which is supported by the string.* library an you can also google it ;) http://lmgtfy.com/?q=lua+string+library+pattern+matching

+Q: May I become a volanteer to translate the script to my native language and how can I use translations ?
+A: Yes you may, though always make sure to use upper case abreviation for the language codes provided by: https://www.loc.gov/standards/iso639-2/php/code_list.php If you want to translate it into Bulgarian for example ( my native ) you must duplicate all the translations like seen below.
+I took English transation and translated it to Bulgarian.
+   English  : asmlib.SetLocalify("ENG","tool."..gsToolNameL..".activrad_con" , "Active radius:")
+   Bulgarian: asmlib.SetLocalify("BUL","tool."..gsToolNameL..".activrad_con" , "Активен радиус:")
+   After you are done with that you can adjust "trackassembly_localify <Your langage abreviation here>" to apply it and restart the game to load the variable

 Q: Hay, how should I proceed when I am experiencing errors ?
 A: First of all if the the error origin is not the TA,